NonVideri/NonVideri.github.io/README.md

 ## Node & JS Projects

+### Nest Products
+- A small dummy API for getting products for an e-commerce website.
+- Built with NestJS.

 ### X-Press Publishing
 - An internal tool for a comic book publishing company.
 - Allows users to: